sapal6/Nbdev.jl/docs/export.md

 "testnb.jl"
 ```

-> collect_nuclei(notebook::ScrubbedNotebook, marker)–> Reads a notebook, collects code from code cells and returns an array of Nucelus.
+> collectnuclei(notebook::Scrubbednb, marker)–> Reads a notebook, collects code from code cells and returns an array of Nucelus.

 <div class="markdown"><p><code>collect_nuclei&#40;notebook::ScrubbedNotebook, marker&#41;</code> reads the entire notebook cell by cell and then checks if the content of that cell starts with a marker, only then it builds an array of the Nucleus type. </p>
 </div>
-## load<em>scrubbed</em>nb
+## loadscrubbednb

-> load*scrubbed*nb(io, path)::ScrubbedNotebook–> These are modification of the Pluto.load_notebook methods.
+> loadscrubbednb(io, path)::Scrubbednb–> These are modification of the Pluto.load_notebook methods.
 Scrubs the notebook of all stuff but the code to be exported.

-<div class="markdown"><p><code>load_scrubbed_nb</code> reads the notebook in the given path cell by cell, while ignoring the stuffs in the notebook like the cell order delimeters and the cell start delimeter.
+<div class="markdown"><p><code>loadscrubbednb</code> reads the notebook in the given path cell by cell, while ignoring the stuffs in the notebook like the cell order delimeters and the cell start delimeter.
 The result is a <code>ScrubbedNotebook</code> type which contains only the code which you intend to export.</p>
 </div>
 ## High Level APIs
 <p>This too are called automatically by Nbdev.</p>

-## load_nb
+## loadnb

-> load*nb(filename::String, marker::String)–> High level function which calls _load*nb
+> loadnb(filename::String, marker::String)–> High level function which calls *load*nb